 Januvia Patient assistance program

-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Januvia medication.Get started today
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Januvia medication with our help.Get started today

 - Secure: Your personal and medical information is safe with us

 - Convenient: We manage the whole process and we’re here to assist you

 - Ongoing refills: We request your medication refills on your behalf

 NiceRx works with your healthcare provider to help you access affordable medications directly from U.S. pharmaceutical companies.

 SSN & billing information(00:33)

 Medication delivery time(00:41)